anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Misuse of mDNS to obtain list of pledges {#sec_cons_mDNS}

 To discover a specific pledge a registrar-agent may request the service name in combination with the product-serial-number of a specific pledge.
-The pledge reacts on this if his product-serial-number is part of the request message.
+The pledge reacts on this if its product-serial-number is part of the request message.

 If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain react if the functionality is supported.
 This functionality enumerates and reveals the information of devices available in the domain.